MaoZiming/papers/Topics/1-basic-os/04-cpu-scheduling.md

 # Multiprocessor Scheduling

-- Multiprocessor systems are increasingly commonplace
-- Multiple CPU cores are packed onto a single chip,
 - The difference between a single-CPU hardware and multi-CPU hardware: centers around the use of hardware caches, and exactly how data is shared across multiple processors
-- Cache: a notion of locality
-  - Temporal locality: when data is accessed, it is likely to be accessed again in near future
-  - Spacial locality: if the program access a data item at address x, it is likely to access data items near x as well

 ## Problem #1: Cache Coherence

 - Multi-processor problem: cache coherence!